 The existing LDA system will be abolished before the system of statements for children in school.
 The LDA system was less comprehensive, and to remove this disparity young people with an LDA must be moved over to the new system by 1 September 2016.

-A consultation on the inspection by Ofsted and the Care Quality Commission of local arrangements to support children and young people with SEN, due to begin in May 2016, was carried out from October 2015 to January 2016.
+A consultation on the inspection by Ofsted and the Care Quality Commission of local arrangements to support children and young people with SEND, due to begin in May 2016, was carried out from October 2015 to January 2016.
 A response was published in March 2016.

 Some initial research has begun to appear on the operation of the reformed system.